tamu-datathon-org/challenges/docs/celonis.md

 #### Write-up:
 - Case Results Understanding
-   * Clear and complete,
+   * Clearness and completeness.
 - Suggestions for improvement
-   * Lists suggestions for process improvements given case results
+   * Quality of suggestions for process improvements.

 ## Prizes
 Note that we will administer in the week after the event a completion **CelonisCertified Badge** to any student who submits, so they can put it on their resume😃